LLM-Based Social Simulations Require a Boundary: LLM-Based Social Simulations

-\paragraph{Boundary Problems: Inherent Limitations of LLM Agents} Boundary problems constitute the core focus of this paper, as these boundaries fundamentally determine the reliability of social pattern discovery derived from LLM-based simulations.
-These problems represent the inherent, subjective limitations of current LLM technology when applied to social simulation.
-Clarifying these boundaries is essential for understanding where LLM-based social simulations can reliably contribute.
-We specifically examine three critical aspects that collectively define the scope of LLM-based social simulations:
+\paragraph{Boundary Problems} Boundary problems represent the inherent limitations of current LLM technology when applied to social simulations.
+Clarifying these boundaries is essential for understanding where LLM-based simulations can reliably contribute to social science.